-It isn’t always easy to find the correct return pump for a saltwater aquarium or refugium.
+It isn’t always easy to find the best return pumps for saltwater refugiums or aquariums.
 Which one is best can depend on a number of factors.
 What fish you keep, how much water you need pumping, and your budget will all play a part in your decision.

 In order to help you wade through the myriad of options, we here at Fishkeeping Forever, have tested and reviewed a number of potential candidates.
-And here for your perusal are our choices of best return pumps for saltwater aquariums and refugiums.
+And here for your perusal are our choices of best return pumps for saltwater refugiums and aquariums.

-Here’s the TOP return pumps we reviewed & Tested:
+Here are the TOP return pumps we reviewed & tested: